Unleashing curiosity, creativity, and the spirit of exploration through captivating mathematical adventures.

 NMC is committed to making our summer camp experiences available to all qualified students.
 Financial aid is available based on need and our application process is need-blind.
 Upon receipt of an offer of admission, families can apply by completing a financial aid application and submitting supporting documentation.
 The table shown here provides a breakdown of tuition assistance available based on eligibility.
 Families with extenuating circumstances are invited to include more detail for consideration with their financial aid application.

 Connecting passionate learners with exceptional mathematicians in incredible settings.
-Stay in touch and explore how NMC can provide your camper with transfromational expereinces in mathematics!
+Stay in touch and explore how NMC can provide your camper with transformational experiences in mathematics!

 Quick Links